 - Watch the Man Prayer video then download, print and distribute the Man Prayer postcard (postcard with crop lines).

-- View and download the OBR4J Toolkit.
+- View the One Billion Rising Revolution Toolkit.
 From music videos to t-shirts, and postcards to posters, this kit provides inspiring resources to include in your Campus Rising.

 - Educate yourself with the statistics about sexual assault on campuses and then use the information in press interviews and speeches.

-- Use the One Billion Rising for Justice stencils.
+- Use the One Billion Rising Revolution stencils.
 Take the message to your campus, chalk your campus with the statistics for high impact!
-Tag our logo and let your whole school know about the rising.
+Tag our logo and let your whole school know about the rising. (coming soon)

 - Visit the Know Your IX website to learn about your rights on campus.